TestCentricity/tc_multi_webdriver_sample/README.md

 ## Prerequisites to running tests:

-In order for Cucumber to execute the features and scenarios in the `tc_multi_webdriver_example` test automation project against desktop web browsers, you must have the Chrome, Firefox, and Edge desktop browsers installed on the test system where the tests will be run.
+In order for Cucumber to execute the features and scenarios in the `tc_multi_webdriver_sample` test automation project against desktop web browsers, you must have the Chrome, Firefox, and Edge desktop browsers installed on the test system where the tests will be run.

-The `tc_multi_webdriver_example` test automation project also supports running tests against mobile web browsers running on iOS simulators and Android virtual device emulators.
+The `tc_multi_webdriver_sample` test automation project also supports running tests against mobile web browsers running on iOS simulators and Android virtual device emulators.
 The capabilities profiles for running tests against an iPhone, iPad, Android phone, and an Android tablet are stored in the test data asset file located at `/config/test_data/data.yml`.

-    📁 tc_multi_webdriver_example
+    📁 tc_multi_webdriver_sample
      ├── 📁 config
      │   └── 📁 test_data
      │       └── 📄 data.yml